Don't Torture a Duckling: Cast

+Production

+The original draft of the script was set in Turin, but Fulci decided to set it in Basilicata for a more unique setting.
+Fernando Rey and Massimo Ranieri were originally cast as Francesco and Don Alberto.

+Filming took place in locations around Basilicata, Apulia, and Abruzzo.
+The only purpose-built set in the film was the Carabinieri station.

+During filming of the climactic fight scene, Tomas Milian and Marc Porel broke down into an actual fistfight, footage of which appears in the final film.

+The special effects for Don Alberto's death sequence were created by an uncredited Carlo Rambaldi.

 Release

-Don't Torture a Duckling was released theatrically in Italy on 29 September 1972.
+Don't Torture a Duckling was released theatrically by Medusa Distribuzione in Rome on 29 September 1972.
 It initially received a limited release in Europe due to the film's themes, among which was criticism of the Roman Catholic Church.
 It was released in France as La longue nuit de l'exorcisme (The Long Night of Exorcism).
 Though an English-language audio track was created for the film in 1972, it was never theatrically released in the United States and remained unreleased until 1999, when Anchor Bay Entertainment released the film on DVD and VHS.
 Adrian Luther Smith's reference work lists the translation of the original Italian title as Don't Torture Donald Duck, since in Italy, the cartoon character is referred to as Paperino.

 Home media

 The film was made available for the first time ever in the United States by Anchor Bay as part of the "Lucio Fulci Collection", uncut and remastered, containing its original aspect ratio of 2.35:1 for the DVD release.
 American distribution company Blue Underground released the same version of the film on DVD on 27 February 2007.

 In the United Kingdom, Shameless Screen Entertainment made the film available on DVD on 29 August 2011 in a "Shameless Fan Edition", which contains, for the first time, optional English and Italian audio and subtitles, the Italian theatrical trailer and a booklet adapted by Stephen Thrower from Beyond Terror, his definitive book.

 Arrow Video released the 4K UHD edition on March 25, 2025.